18F/myusa-ux/research/usability/sprint33_small-business.md

 # Background
 MyUSA has a number of potential integrators serving small business owners.
 We haven't done any research with small business owners, nor have we done much research with potential users who are not on the coasts.
 The research we have done research is internal (18F, other parts of GSA, and HHS).
 This study will focus on small business owners across the US, aiming for 6-9 participants (most likely remote, but potentially some in-person).
-It will help us identify what is working and what is not working with the redesigned sign-in flow.
+It will help us identify and triage problems before ATO.

 # Goals and questions

-We know from secondary research and previous research activities that there is significant concern about how commercial IdPs treat data from and about users.
+We know that small business owners and employees may well be using MyUSA soon.
 This activity will:

 1. give us more insight into how small businesses are currently managing interations with government services
 2. check whether our findings from secondary research and research with federal employees are relevant to other groups
-3. evaluate redesigned permissions screen
+3. evaluate redesigned sign-in flow in time for Julia to make minor changes

 | Goal | Question | Metrics |
 |:-----|:---------|:--------|